 Skip to main content

 Transitions define how your workflow moves from one node to the next.
 They represent the routing logic of your automation and determine which path the agent follows under different conditions.
-Asteroid provides three types of transitions, each designed for a different kind of decision-making.
+Asteroid provides two types of transitions, each designed for a different kind of decision-making.

 AI Transition